jasonverbeek/passpass/README.md

 After typing the password PassPass will clear the clipboard

 ### Extra Options
-Currently only 2 options are supported as a test, and could be expanded in the future when more features are added.
+Currently only 3 options are supported as a test, and could be expanded in the future when more features are added.

-`--no-clear` Will disable clearing the clipboard
+`--no-clear` Will disable clearing the clipboard (default: false)

-`--confirm` Will hit Return/Enter for you after typing the password
+`--confirm` Will hit Return/Enter for you after typing the password (default: false)

+`--countdown` Set the countdown in seconds before typing the password (default: 3)

 ## Security